3.1. Introduction to 3D Models

 When possible, capturing the highest-resolution and most accurate 3D data will afford the broadest possible range of use cases for the original data set as well as derivative 3D assets based on it.

-While this paper exists because the authors believe a considered approach to 3D digitization is the most prudent course of action, some readers may wish to jump right in and attempt a “minimum viable 3D digitization workflow.”
+While this publication exists because the authors believe a considered approach to 3D digitization is the most prudent course of action, some readers may wish to begin with a “minimum viable 3D digitization workflow.”
 If you simply wish to start exploring the process of capturing and publishing 3D models of cultural resources right now, the Quick Start 3D Digitization Guide in the Appendix is for you.